Weixin-Liang/read-the-doc/docs/sub_pages/example_images.rst

    :align: center
    :alt:

-   **Figure: Meta-graph for the “Cat” class, which captures meaningful semantics of the multi-modal data distribution of “Cat”.** MetaDataset splits the data points of each class (e.g., Cat) into many subsets based on visual contexts.
+   **Figure: Meta-graph for the “Cat” class, which captures meaningful semantics of the multi-modal data distribution of “Cat”.** MetaShift splits the data points of each class (e.g., Cat) into many subsets based on visual contexts.
    Each node in the meta-graph represents one subset.
 The weight of each edge is the overlap coefficient between the corresponding two subsets.
 Node colors indicate the graph-based community detection results.
 Inter-community edges are colored.
 Intra-community edges are grayed out for better visualization.
 The border color of each example image indicates its community in the meta-graph.
-We have one such meta-graph for each of the 410 classes in the MetaDataset.
+We have one such meta-graph for each of the 410 classes in the MetaShift.

 .. figure:: ../figures/Dog-MetaGraph.jpg